landbigdata/course-2024/dev/project_guidelines.md

 1. **Title:** A statement to briefly explain the problem/task and a solution you're going to propose.
 Example: "Grammatical error corrections using an augmented sequence to sequence model”.
 2. **Problem** **d****efinition:** Describe what problem you are going to solve.
 What goal(s) you're trying to achieve.
 Why do you think it is important/challenging?
 Explain the inputs and outputs of your system in detail.
 Give us an example if applicable.
-3. **Dataset:** A high-quality dataset is a critical prerequisite for Scientific Writing.
+3. **Dataset:** A high-quality dataset is a critical prerequisite for 科技论文写作：信息获取与表达.
 Please specify the dataset you will use, also include its size and license (if you want to evaluate your model on several datasets, go ahead and list all of them).
 If you need any preprocessing step, please describe it.
 Sometimes it is necessary to collect data yourself.
 Explain how you are going to do that and how you plan to label the collected data (if applicable).
 4. **Evaluation** **m****etric:** This is a measurement of how well your model performed its desired task.
 It should be a well-defined, numerical, comparable, automatic evaluation metric (for example: F1-measure or BLEU score).
 5. **Baseline** **m****ethod:** Describe a baseline method for solving this problem.
 Make it clear that you will implement it yourself, or will use a previously published score.
 Baseline is a trivial approach.
 The first idea that can be thought.
 You suggest an algorithm that should be better than the baseline at least.
 For example feeding a word with its neighbors is a baseline to name entity recognition task.